Kalapuya: Name

+In the Chinuk Wawa language program at Grand Ronde, operated by the CTGR Education Department, the people's name is spelt Kʼalapʰuya; this is to reflect that, in the Kalapuyan languages, the endonym is pronounced such that the K has glottalic fortition (a significant amount of extra sound energy built-up at the glottis) and the P has pulmonic fortition (a small amount of extra sound energy pushed from the lungs, as compared to plain P).

+The three Kalapuyan languages, in their many dialects, have contributed many words to the Chinuk Wawa language.
+Kalapuyan words, such as their endonym, retain their historic Kalapuyan pronunciation in the Chinuk Wawa language.
+The Kalapuyan languages themselves are not currently under revitalization, though this is a future goal, in addition to the nation's Chinuk Wawa Revitalization Program, of many Grand Ronde citizens, along with other Kalapuyan descendants, such as those with Siltez citizenship, among others.

 Language

 The Kalapuyan people spoke dialects of the Kalapuyan language.
 It was categorized by John Wesley Powell as part of the Takelman language group.
 In the early 21st century, these are known as the Oregon Penutian languages.

 The Kalapuyan people were not a single homogeneous tribal entity but rather were made up of eight autonomous subdivisions, loosely related to one another by three language dialects, which were mutually intelligible.
 The eight related groups comprising the Kalapuya people spoke three distinct dialects of the Oregon Penutian language family: Northern Kalapuyan, Central Kalapuyan, and Yoncalla (also called Southern Kalapuya).

 Catholic missionary François Blanchet said that "fourteen or fifteen different dialects were spoken by these tribes; they are not so essentially different but that they can understand each other.
-Moreover, the Chinook jargon is spoken among the Kalapooias [sic]."
-Chinook jargon was a trade language that developed among the Native Americans for their own use and for trading with Europeans.
+Moreover, the Chinook Jargon is spoken among the Kalapooias [sic]."
+Chinook Jargon was a trade language that developed among the Native Americans for their own use and for trading with Europeans.
 It became popular on the Grand Ronde Reservation.
 The Confederated Tribes of the Grand Ronde Community have renamed it as Chinuk Wawa, and developed a language immersion program for children to create new generations of native speakers.